davidohlander/Blixt-Zero-Homeassistant/README.md

 sensor.nordpool_kwh_se1_sek_3_10_025 - measures current energyprices in zone 3 of Sweden in SEK/kWh.

 ## Helpers:

+Helpers are tools that help convert the raw data to presentable values by doing calculations.
+Here, they are used to change the unit correctly and calculate power and energy consumption.

 - Template sensors:

 sensor.zero1_current_2 - measures current from zero1_current and displays it in A.